-You can tune the Sensitivity of Artec 3D scanners if the application fails to reconstruct particular surfaces.
+You can tune the Sensitivity of Artec Spider scanner if the application fails to reconstruct particular surfaces.
 Increasing this setting enables the scanner to more easily capture black, reflective, translucent and fine objects (such as human hair).
 The higher the sensitivity, the noisier the recorded surfaces will be.
 Higher values may also reduce the scanning speed.
+For Eva and other Artec scanners, this setting is automatically adjusted.